Re-live the 2007-2008 Notre Dame Championship Hockey Season with Some of the Best Photos of the Year

 A second-team all-CCHA selection in 1981, he also was selected as the CCHA's co-rookie of the year that season.
 Pooley capped his brilliant Ohio State career in 1984 as he was selected as the CCHA player of the year and Bauer's national player of the year, leading the nation in scoring with 32 goals and 64 assists for 96 points in 41 games.
 Selected first team all-CCHA and first team All-American as a senior, Pooley is Ohio State's all-time leader in goals (114), assists (156) and points (270) and joined the Ohio State Athletic Hall of Fame in 1994.
 He became the first Ohio State hockey player to have his number retired on Nov.
 4, 2006 during a game between Notre Dame and the Buckeyes.

 A native of Exeter, Ont., Pooley signed with the NHL's Winnipeg Jets following his collegiate career and played two seasons with the Jets' top farm team, the Sherbrooke Canadiens of the American Hockey League, playing on a Calder Cup championship team in 1985.
 He moved on to play one season with the Fort Wayne Komets of the International Hockey League where he was co-captain of a Komet team that won the 1987 regular-season championship.
 In his three seasons as a pro, Pooley played in 15 NHL games with the Jets.
 He retired in 1987 to go into private business with his twin brother, Perry, also an Ohio State hockey All-American.

-Pooley and his wife, Kelly, have two children - 19-year old, Scott, and 16-year old Taylor.
+Pooley and his wife, Kelly, have two children - 20-year old, Scott, who is a freshman hockey player at College of the Holy Cross, and 17-year old Taylor.